telus/tds-core/guide/announcements.md

 ### New TDS Core Component ✨

-**TermsAndConditions v1 and Redux-Contentful v6**
+**TermsAndConditions v1**

 TermsAndConditions component
-Replace all those ExpandCollapses with a component custom-made for the distribution of legal copy!
-A more subtle look and feel combined with options for numbered and non-numbered legal terms will make your page look nicer while also making the dev experience smoother.
+Replace all those ExpandCollapses with a component purpose-built for the distribution of legal copy!
+A more subtle look and feel combined with options for numbered and non-numbered legal terms will make your page look nicer while also making the developer experience smoother.

 Footnote and FootnoteLink
 Show legal copy to your users quickly and in an accessible manner!
 Footnote combined with FootnoteLink will open a modal on the bottom of the screen that shows the relevant legal copy to the link selected.

 [Terms and Conditions docs](https://tds.telus.com/components/index.html#terms-and-conditions)